 In pursuing a Bachelor of Arts in International Studies, students develop an understanding of international political, economic, historical, and cultural questions from a variety of disciplines and perspectives.
 In choosing their courses, students are able to take advantage of this multi-disciplinary approach and develop their own interests within the broader field of international studies.

-For students who wish to pursue a master’s degree in international studies, the University offers two joint BA/MA programs, one with the Paul H. Nitze School of Advanced International Studies (SAIS) and one with Sciences Po in France (Institut d’etudes politiques de Paris).
+For students who wish to pursue a Master’s degree in International Studies, the University offers two joint BA/MA programs, one with the Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, DC and one with Sciences Po in Paris, France (Institut d’etudes politiques de Paris).

-For students who wish to join the International Studies honors society, applications for Sigma Iota Rho are now open.
-Apply here!
-For more information on Sigma Iota Rho, click here to see the description.
+For students who wish to join the International Studies honors society, Sigma Iota Rho, visit the Sigma Iota Rho page.

 - Attained knowledge across a broad spectrum of academic fields, including political science, history, economics, anthropology, and sociology